Azure-Samples/avm-terraform-labs/README.md

 1. Apply the changes with Terraform.
 NOTE: We are applying this now, because the bastion can take a few minutes to deploy.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.virtual-machine.tf` file and look at each of the properties, paying close attention to the `admin_credential_key_vault_resource_id` and `network_interfaces` variables.
-1. Apply the changes with Terraform.
+1. Apply the changes with Terraform: `terraform apply -auto-approve`.
 1. Review the deployed resources in the Azure Portal.
-1. Commit the changes to git.
+1. Commit the changes to git: `git add . && git commit -m "Add virtual machine and bastion`.

 ### Part 6 - Connect to the VM via Bastion